benediktms/benedikt.codes/src/content/blog/exploring-algorithms-insertion-sort.md

 the standard library and I will also implement some built in functions myself in order to fully understand what the algorithm is doing, but I will compare my implementation to a more idiomatic solution as well.
-Additionally, Rust's borrow checker gives me some nice guard rails to both understand how the memory is behaving while stopping me from doing stupid things.
-It's also a nice exercise to learn more about the language.
+Additionally, Rust's borrow checker gives me some nice guard rails to both understand how the code is (not) memory safe and to me from doing stupid things.
+It's also a nice exercise to simply learn more about the language, and I'll nerd out about some implementation details whilst examining the algorithm.

 ## Insertion sort
 The insertion sort is _"an efficient algorithm for sorting a small number of elements"_[^1].
 A common